 Property and equipment are stated at cost if purchased, or at the estimated fair market value at the date of the gift, if contributed.
-Depreciation is computed using the straight-line method over the estimated average useful lives of the assets as follows: buildings and improvements, five to forty years and furniture and equipment, three to seven years.
+Property and equipment are depreciated or amortized using the straight-line method over the estimated average useful lives of the assets or the lease term, whichever is shorter, as follows: buildings and improvements, five to forty years and furniture and equipment, three to seven years.
 Land is not depreciated.
 Construction in progress is stated at cost and represents costs incurred on projects which were not completed as of the date of the statement of financial position.
 These costs are not depreciated until the underlying assets are placed into service.